 Many of the central issues relating to the interpretation of IRC Section 280E remain unsettled and there are critical tax accounting issues regarding the allocation of expenses to the cost of goods sold (thus avoiding disallowance as deductions under Section 280E) that have never been addressed by any Treasury regulation or court case.
 IFRIC 23 - Uncertainty over Income Tax Treatments provides guidance that adds to the requirements in IAS 12, Income Taxes, by specifying how to reflect the effects of uncertainty in accounting for income taxes.
 The Company evaluated these uncertain tax treatments using a probability-weighted approach to assess the range of possible outcomes as required in its adoption of IFRIC 23 and, although it strongly disagrees with the findings of the Internal Revenue Service and the U.S. Tax Court, determined that a reserve for an uncertain tax position should be recorded.
-As at March 31, 2021 and December 31, 2020, the reserve totaled \$38,604,658 and \$37,758,875, respectively.
-On February 17, 2021, the U.S. Tax Court ruled in favor of the Commissioner of Internal Revenue with respect to SJW to disallow all of SJW's deductions pursuant to IRC Section 280E for all the years at issue.
-On May 14, 2021, the Company appealed the Tax Court ruling.
-The Company is currently attempting to resolve the matter as part of a global settlement.
+As at September 30, 2021 and December 31, 2020, the reserve totaled \$33,798,626 and \$37,758,875, respectively.

-Notes to the Unaudited Condensed Interim Consolidated Financial Statements For the Three and Six Months Ended June 30, 2021 and 2020 (Expressed in United States Dollars, except share amounts)
+Notes to the Unaudited Condensed Interim Consolidated Financial Statements For the Three and Nine Months Ended September 30, 2021 and 2020 (Expressed in United States Dollars, except share amounts)

-26. Commitments and Contingencies (continued)
+27. Commitments and Contingencies (continued)